Gladys0795/Machine-Learning-Project/README.md

 - Exploratory data analysis with visualisations
 - A validated multi-class spoilage risk prediction model that beats the baseline
 - Identification of key factors influencing spoilage risk
-- Recommendations for storage, handling and packaging practices
+- Recommendations for storage, handling, and packaging practices

 **TEAM MEMBERS**